open-stage/blender-dmx-web/content/docs/ArtNet.md

 ## Using a console on the same computer

-When using an Art-Net source on the same computer, you have to make sure to start and enable Art-Net **first** in the BlenderDMX Addon.
+Follow these steps:

+- Close all programs using/sending Art-Net (BlinderKitten, QLC+, Chataigne, MagicQ...)
+- Start BlenderDMX
+- In BlenderDMX, load your show with fixtures patched to Universe(s) set to Art-Net
+- Enable Art-Net in BlenderDMX
+- Start other programs sending Art-Net, like BlinderKitten or QLC+

 If running two pieces of Art-Net based software on one computer is not working for you, then save yourself the trouble and the best is to use another computer